j-cob44/WT_Wiki_Unit_Converter/README.md

 ### Install via Sideloading:
 Chromium (Chrome and Edge):
-1. Download the WTWikiAmericanifier.zip from the Release Page
+1. Download the WT_Wiki_UnitConverter.zip from the Release Page
 2. Unzip the Files to any location
 3. Locate your extension page in your browser
 4. Click "Load Unpacked"